 Recently, the government also ended the requirement for a mandatory quarantine period for Canadian citizens and permanent residents crossing the border.
 The plan is to gradually reopen the border and allow fully vaccinated travelers to enter the country.

 Canada’s health minister Patty Hajdu said that the government is still working on clear vaccine certifications for Canadians.
 It is still too early to predict an exact date for reopening the border.
-However, the talk of vaccine passports and certification came up first in a meeting between G7 health ministers.
+However, the talk of vaccine passports and certifications came up first in a meeting between G7 health ministers.
 Since then, many discussions have been conducted to implement a uniform passport certification to allow fully vaccinated citizens of one country to prove to the border security of another country that they are vaccinated.